omnivector-solutions/license-manager/doc/gen2-design.md

 - charm deployment
 - python 3.6+ fastapi-based async service

+### key components

+- no db; agent is stateless
+- no auth; agent lives inside a protected cluster
+- charm for durable config?
+- charm for provisioning it in the cluster
+- getsentry/craft for releases (unless this is strictly coupled to backend releases)

 ### Public API

 - supports all the GET methods (not the PUT/PATCH/DELETE methods), as these can simply be proxied and this would make it possible to build tools for use inside the cluster that display realtime counts

 ### Role